 CC: Fair enough.
 Thing is, I’ve got pretty robust terms and conditions and I only work when there’s a written contract in place.
-I don’t need professional indemnity insurance too do I?
+I don’t need professional indemnity insurance too, do I?

 PB: Sign of the times I’m afraid.
-These days, customers are inclined to sue first and ask questions later; you don’t actually need to have done anything wrong to find yourself at the sharp end of some enthusiastic finger-pointing.
+These days, clients and customers are inclined to sue first and ask questions later; you don’t actually need to have done anything wrong to find yourself at the sharp end of some enthusiastic finger-pointing.
 All the Ts & Cs in the world won't stop that happening.

 And just a little enthusiastic finger-pointing is enough, by the way.
 If that happens – and you value your business and your reputation – you’ll need to defend yourself.
-Unfortunately that’s both expensive and time-consuming.
+Unfortunately, that’s both expensive and time-consuming.

 CC: But not if I have professional indemnity insurance …